parallel-finance/parallel/docs/COLLATOR.md

 ## Method One - Governance (not advised, mostly for Parallel Team)

-You'll need to submit a motion first to increase the default invulerables set.
+You'll need to submit a motion first to increase the default invulnerables set.
 If the council agreed on this motion, you can then start to run your collators.

 The steps are as following:

-1. Submit motion, `collatorSelection -> setInvulerables` and add your collator's account id.
+1. Submit motion, `collatorSelection -> setinvulnerables` and add your collator's account id.

 2. Generate collator's keystore using key command